JohnSundell/Flow/README.md

 ## How is this different from NSOperations?

 `NSOperations` are awesome - and are definetly one of the main sources of inspiration for Flow.
 However, `NSOperations` are quite heavyweight and can potentially take a long time to implement.
 Flow was designed to have the power of `NSOperations`, but be a lot easier to use.
 It’s also written 100% using Swift - making it ideal for Swift-based projects.

+## Compatibility

+Flow supports all current Apple platforms with the following minimum versions:

+- iOS 8
+- macOS 10.11
+- watchOS 2
+- tvOS 9

+The current version of Flow supports Swift 3.
+If you need Swift 2 support, either use [version 1.1](https://github.com/JohnSundell/Flow/releases/tag/1.1), or the [`swift 2` branch](https://github.com/JohnSundell/Flow/tree/swift2).

 ## Installation